webdew-logo-new_v2-1

 Indeed, websites are prone to hacking; hence testing their security becomes quite important.
 The main reason behind testing the security of a website is to identify potential vulnerabilities and consequently repair them.
 Basically, security testing is used to secure a website from unauthorized attacks.

 • Test if SSL website security is used for security measures.
-If used, the proper message should get displayed when users switch from non-secure HTTP:// pages to secure HTTPS:// pages and vice versa.
+If used, the proper message should be displayed when users switch from non-secure HTTP:// pages to secure HTTPS:// pages and vice versa.

 • Paste the internal URL directly into the browser address bar without logging in.
 The internal pages should not open.